The Phantom of the Opera (1962 film)

 The Phantom of the Opera is a 1962 British horror film directed by Terence Fisher and starring Herbert Lom, Heather Sears, Michael Gough and Edward de Souza.
 The screenplay was by Anthony Hinds (as John Elder) loosely adapted from the 1910 novel of the same name by Gaston Leroux.
-The film was made by Hammer Film Productions but was a financial disappointment.
+The film was made by Hammer Film Productions but was a financial failure.
 The British prints were in Technicolor, while the U.S. prints were in Eastman Color.

 Plot

 In 1900, at the London Opera House, a new opera by Lord Ambrose D'Arcy opens.
 However, the theatre is not completely sold out.
 No one will sit in Box #5, which is believed to be haunted.
 When the body of a murdered stagehand swings out of the wings during the first aria of Maria, the show's star, pandemonium ensues.

 With the show postponed and Maria refusing to perform again, producer Harry Hunter auditions new singers.
 He finds a promising star in Christine Charles, one of the chorus girls.
 Enamored, Lord Ambrose invites Christine to dinner.
 In her dressing room, Christine is warned against him by a bodiless voice.
 That night, Lord Ambrose attempts to seduce Christine, but Harry saves her.
 On the ride back home, Christine tells Harry about the voice she heard.

 Intrigued, Harry takes Christine back to the opera house.
 In her dressing room, the voice tells Harry to leave.
 Meanwhile, the rat-catcher is murdered by a dwarf.
 Investigating the murder, Harry leaves Christine, who is then approached by a masked man, The Phantom of the Opera.
 He says she must come with him, but she screams, making him flee.

 The next day Lord Ambrose sends a dismissal to Christine for refusing to come back to his apartment.
 He chooses a more willing but less talented singer to take Christine's place.
 Visiting Christine at her boarding house, Harry finds an old draft of the opera he produced.
 It was written by Professor Petrie, a former boarder who was supposedly killed during a fire at the press that was to print his music.
 Petrie was splashed with Nitric Acid while trying to extinguish the blaze.
 According to a policeman, Petrie then ran away in agony and was drowned in the Thames.
 However, the body was never recovered.
 Harry is convinced that Lord Ambrose stole Petrie's music.